Giuliano69/odoo_install/README.md

 Ubuntu installer
 ===================

-This bash script install Odoo or Ocb (choice us menu driven).
+This bash script install Odoo or Ocb version 8.0 (choice us menu driven).

-The script install the postgresql server, (configuring user and connection/authentication settings files) the neede python libraries wkhtmltox 12.01 libraries the odoo/ocb 8.0 branch, and its configuration file italian localization module, creating symbolic links of directories in the addons dir the init script for upstart daemon
+The script install the postgresql server, (configuring user and connection/authentication settings files) the needed python libraries wkhtmltox 12.01 libraries the odoo/ocb 8.0 branch, and its configuration file italian localization modules, creating symbolic links of directories in the addons dir the init script for upstart daemon